Bigomby/pushtraps/README.md

 ### SNMP Agents

 You can set the app for listen SNMP TRAPS from differents IP addresses.
-When a TRAP is received, it forwards it to configured push services.
+When a TRAP is received, is forwarded to configured push services.

 The app uses [SNMP4J library](http://www.snmp4j.org/).